zen1thal/AI-Job-Apply/README.md

-# Linkedin, Infojobs, Indeed Job Apply Bot
+# Linkedin AI Job Apply Bot

 No time to be sitting for the entire day applying for jobs?
 No problem, this script might help you with the issue

 ## Progress

+This is my first serious project that is being made with tons of investigation and learning(since that's what hypes me up).
 The code development is still in progress and it's made only for research reasons.
-It is planned to add later local AI functionality model to respond custom questions that are outside of the algorithm.
+It is planned to add later local
+AI functionality model to respond custom questions that are outside of the algorithm.
 Any contributions would pretty appreciated since the idea of this project consists of learning Python libraries while working with AI models.